Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Training of Neural Networks with Multiple Detection Classes

 Note that in the unregularized case, the optimization of parameters $\boldsymbol{\eta}^{ik}$ are independent of each other.
-In contrast, by adding the regularizer described in~\eqref{eq: verification_regularized} we require to optimize $\boldsymbol{\eta}^{ik}$ parameters of different samples and target classes jointly (they are coupled in the regularization term).
-Since optimizing~\eqref{eq: verification_regularized} over the set of all $n$ samples is infeasible for datasets with large number of samples, we solve the problem over smaller batches of the data to reduce the complexity of problem in each iteration.
+In contrast, by adding the regularizer described in~\eqref{eq: verification_regularized}, we require to optimize $\boldsymbol{\eta}^{ik}$ of different samples and target classes jointly as they are coupled in the regularization term.
+Since optimizing~\eqref{eq: verification_regularized} over the set of all $n$ data points is infeasible for datasets with many samples, we solve the problem by choosing small data batches ($\leq 64$).
 We utilize the same Bregman divergence procedure used in Algorithm~\ref{alg: bregman divergence}, while the gradient with respect to $\boldsymbol{\eta}^{ik}$ takes the regularization term into account as well.

-\textbf{Hyper-parameter tuning compared to single-abstain scenario.} In contrast to~\cite{sheikholeslamiprovably}, our methodology has the additional hyper-parameter $M$ (the number of abstain classes).
-Tuning this hyper-parameter can be costly since in each run, we have to change the architecture (and potentially the stepsizes of the algorithm).
+\textbf{Hyper-parameter tuning compared to the single-abstain scenario.} In contrast to~\cite{sheikholeslamiprovably}, our methodology has the additional hyper-parameter $M$ (the number of abstain classes).
+Tuning this hyper-parameter can be costly since, in each run, we have to change the architecture (and potentially the stepsizes of the algorithm).
 This can be viewed as a potential additional computational overhead for training.
-However, as we observed in our experiments, setting $M=K$ combined with our proposed regularization mechanism always leads to significant performance gains over training with single abstain class.
-Thus, essentially tuning hyper-parameter $M$ is unnecessary when we apply the regularization mechanism.
+However, as we observed in our experiments, setting $M=K$ combined with our regularization mechanism always leads to significant performance gains over training with a single abstain class.
+Thus, tuning the hyper-parameter $M$ is unnecessary when we apply the regularization mechanism.
 In that case, we have two other hyper-parameters: $\gamma$ is chosen from the set $\{0.1, 0.2, 0.5, 1, 2, 5, 10\}$ over $K+M$.
 The experiments show that $1$ consistently works the best across different datasets and architectures.
 Further, $\mu$ in~\eqref{eq: verification_regularized} is the regularization mechanism hyper-parameter.
 We determine $\mu$ by cross-validation over a wide range of numbers in $[0.1, 10]$.
 The experiments show that the optimal value of $\mu$ is between $[0.8, 1.5]$ depending on the network, dataset, and $\epsilon$.

-\section{Numerical Results}
+\section{Numerical results}

-We devise a diverse set of experiments on shallow and deep networks to investigate the effectiveness of joint classifier and detector with multiple abstain classes.
-To train the networks on MNIST and CIFAR-10 datasets, we use Algorithm~\ref{alg: training} as a part of an optimizer scheduler.
-Initially, we set $\lambda_1 = \lambda_2 =0$.
-Thus, the network is trained without considering any abstain classes.
-In the second phase, we optimize the objective function~\eqref{eq: final_loss}, where we linearly increase $\epsilon$ from $0$ to $\epsilon_{\textrm{train}}$.
-Finally, we further tune the network on the fixed $\epsilon = \epsilon_{\textrm{train}}$ (see Appendix~\ref{appendix: implementation_details} for further details).
+We devise diverse experiments on shallow and deep networks to investigate the effectiveness of joint classifiers and detectors with multiple abstain classes.